Project Journal: Chabad House at the University of Delaware

 We handle projects like this throughout Newark and the greater Wilmington area, particularly when a new building needs proper grading and planting to function the way it was designed.
 This type of work falls within our landscape design and installation services, where soil preparation, drainage, and long-term plant health are addressed from the start.
 When the groundwork is done correctly, the landscape supports the building instead of competing with it.

-If you’re planning a commercial or institutional project, the right grading and planting plan makes all the difference.
+If you’re planning an institutional or commercial landscaping project in northern Delaware, the right grading and planting plan makes all the difference.
 One Thousand Hands works with engineered drawings, architects, and property owners to turn sites like this into finished, living spaces that work as well as they look.